 Blue and white porcelain is a classic pattern that stole my heart long ago.
 Earlier this week when I had the chance to pop into a Williams-Sonoma, I noticed that they had some blue and white dishes for sale.
 I made my way over to Pottery Barn and saw the same trend.
 I was so excited to see that it’s back in style.

 So this year, while deciding how I would decorate our Easter table, I knew I wanted to incorporate the classic print into the décor.
 These Easter egg designs are a beautiful way to DIY the porcelain look without buying anything other than some paper, glue, and eggs.

 When my husband opened up the refrigerator, he looked at me and said, “Where did these eggs come from?”
 My reply?
 “Lady Gray, of course!”
 Lady Gray is the most regal hen on the ranch, and it wouldn’t surprise me if one of her eggs came out looking like this!

-Decorating Easter Eggs – How to decoupage using inkjet printed-paper:
+Decoupaged Easter Egg Designs – How to decoupage using inkjet printed-paper:

 Awhile back, I researched how to decoupage using printer paper.
 I wanted to decoupage a specific image onto a plate without having to use a special printing method (these Halloween plates).
-I found that Aleene’s Sealant Spray worked the best to seal images printed with an inkjet printer!
+The sealant spray listed below worked the best to seal images printed with an inkjet printer!
 It seals the ink into the paper, but still allows the paper to be pliable enough to be glued onto ceramic, and in this case, eggs.
 To get this look, follow the simple steps below!

 Links to supplies are for your convenience and may contain affiliate referrals.
-This cost you nothing extra, but if you do decide to purchase, TCL will make a very tiny %.
+This costs you nothing extra, but if you do decide to purchase, TCL will make a very tiny %.